Civil Division Information

 FEES:

-• New case filing fee: $80.00 plus a $2.50 per Summons Fee
+New case filing fee: $80.00 + $2.50 per summons

-• Transfer case filing fee: $80.00
+Transfer case filing fee: $80.00

-• Writ of Garnishment issuance: $10.00
+Writ of garnishment issuance: $10.00

-• Writ of Execution issuance: $10.00
+Writ of execution issuance: $10.00

-• Writ of Scire Facias issuance: $10.00
+Writ of scire facias issuance: $10.00

-• Appeal transcript fee: $20.00
+Appeal transcript fee: $20.00

-• Triple Authenticated copy:
+Triple authenticated copy:

 $10.00.

-• Certified Copy: $5.00
+Certified copy: $5.00

-• Clerk Subpoena issuance: $5.00
+Clerk subpoena issuance: $5.00

-• Copies: $0.12 per page
+Copies: $0.12 per page

 COMPLAINT:

-A civil action is started when a plaintiff or an attorney for a plaintiff brings a written complaint to the court clerk to be filed.
-The court clerk must file and mark the complaint with the date and time of filing, which establishes the venue.
+A civil action is started when the plaintiff(s) or an attorney for the plaintiff(s) submits a written complaint to the court clerk to be filed.
+The court clerk must file mark the complaint with the date and time of filing, which establishes the venue.
 The complaint must include the following information to serve its legal purpose:

-• The names and current addresses of the plaintiff and the defendant
+The names and current addresses of the plaintiff(s) and the defendant(s)

-• The amount of money claimed or a description of the property to be recovered
+The amount of money claimed or a description of the property to be recovered

-• A brief description of why the plaintiff believes the defendant owes the amount of money or property claimed
+A brief description of why the plaintiff(s) believes the defendant(s) owes the amount of money or property claimed

-• Signature of the plaintiff or attorney for the plaintiff and contact information.
+Signature of the plaintiff(s) or the attorney for the plaintiff(s) and contact information.

 Additional documents might be attached to the complaint form if the plaintiff believes it is necessary.
 Once the complaint is accepted by the clerk of court and filed by the court, the clerk will issue a summons.
-The plaintiff or plaintiff's attorney will then need to have the summons and complaint served upon the defendant to inform the defendant that an action has been filed against him or her.
+The plaintiff(s) or the plaintiff's attorney will then need to have the summons and complaint served upon the defendant to inform the defendant(s) that an action has been filed against them.

 SERVICE:

-An action is not commenced unless the defendant is served with the claim form within one hundred twenty (120) days of filing.
-The plaintiff may elect to have the summons served on the defendant by certified mail-restricted delivery, a process server, or by the sheriff.
-Each defendant must be served, otherwise, the court does not obtain jurisdiction over the defendant.
+An action is not commenced unless the defendant(s) is served with the claim form within one hundred twenty (120) days of filing.
+The plaintiff(s) may elect to have the summons served on the defendant(s) by certified mail-restricted delivery, a process server, or by the sheriff.
+Each defendant must be served, otherwise, the court does not obtain jurisdiction over the defendant(s).
 The court must have proof of service showing the date of service before proceeding with any further actions.
 The Court does not collect the service fee or arrange for the service of the paperwork.

 ANSWER:

-Each person listed as a defendant in a lawsuit must file a written answer if he or she wishes to contest the claim of the plaintiff.
-The defendant has thirty (30) days from the date of service of the lawsuit to file an answer to the complaint with the clerk.
-The defendant is required to mail a copy of the answer to the plaintiff as well as to the court.
+Each person listed as a defendant in a lawsuit must file a written answer if they are contesting the claim of the plaintiff(s).
+The defendant(s) has thirty (30) days from the date of service of the lawsuit to file an answer to the complaint with the clerk.
+The defendant(s) are required to mail a copy of the answer to the plaintiff(s) as well as to the court.

 The court does not take payments or make payment arrangements for debts owed in complaints filed in civil or small claims court.
-If the defendant admits everything in the lawsuit and wishes to make arrangements to pay the debt, he or she may contact the plaintiff or the plaintiff's attorney directly from the information provided in the complaint.
+If the defendant(s) admits everything in the lawsuit to pay the debt, they may contact the plaintiff(s) or the plaintiff's attorney directly to make arrangements.

 COMMON QUESTIONS: